Skip to content

 $29/mo

-Includes $20 in AI tokens, smart routing, zero setup, and all patching.
-No time cost.
+Includes $20 in API credits, smart routing, zero setup, and all patching.
+Credit card required.

 Side-by-side comparison